Cost of Goods Sold: What It Is & How To Calculate COGS

 LIFO (last in, first out) method

 LIFO assumes the most recently acquired inventory is sold first.
 This can lead to higher COGS and lower profits during periods of inflation.
-Note that LIFO is not permitted under International Financial Reporting Standards (IFRS) cost-accounting principles and is disallowed in many countries outside the United States.
+Note that LIFO is not permitted under International Financial Reporting Standards (IFRS) cost-accounting principles and is not allowed in many countries outside the United States.

 Average cost method

 This method uses the weighted average inventory costs of individual items to value both COGS and ending inventory.
-It smooths out price fluctuations and is a middle ground between FIFO and LIFO.
+It smooths out price fluctuations and is a middle ground between first in, first out (FIFO) and last in, first out (LIFO).

 Specific identification method